Doc Adams: Distance between bases and campaign against bound rule

 The Knickerbockers attempted to introduce the fly rule more widely at the 1857 convention, with a proposal that permitted the continued use of the bound rule for foul balls.
 Despite widespread support from sportswriters, the proposed rule change was voted down.
 Writer William Hershberger said that the decision showed "the limits of the Knickerbockers' influence and divisions within the baseball fraternity."
 The rule change was proposed to the NABBP annually by Adams but did not pass.
 At the 1858 NABBP convention, a vote on eliminating the bound rule was unsuccessful.
 Opponents raised concerns that the proposal would dramatically lengthen game times.
 Despite his support for the fly rule, in 1858 Adams successfully motioned for NABBP regulations, including outs on bounces, to apply to the Knickerbockers.
 He did so because he was reluctant to oppose the rules of the NABBP.
 Shortly after his motion, he organized a Knickerbockers meeting to discuss the fly rule and "obtain a reconsideration" of the newly passed resolution.
 At the meeting, the Knickerbockers decided to exclude outs on bounces from their practice games and contests against teams that supported the fly rule.
 In future years, the club remained an advocate of eliminating the bound rule, but Adams' continued efforts were rejected.
 A split in the rules and regulations committee caused it to avoid supporting the fly game at the NABBP's 1859 convention, and votes at the 1860 and 1861 conventions maintained the bound rule.
 Adams' final comments about the regulation at an NABBP convention indicated that he believed it would soon be modified.
 The bound rule started losing support by 1863, after Adams left the Knickerbockers, and outs on bounced balls were outlawed in 1864.

 Retirement

 In addition to his other roles, Adams regularly served as a delegate on behalf of the Knickerbockers at the NABBP's annual meetings.
 He remained with the Knickerbockers in an executive role until March 26, 1862, when he retired having served 12 years overall in various non-playing capacities.
 Upon leaving his position, the club named him an honorary member.
-He received a scroll from the Knickerbockers, which referred to him as "The Nestor of Ball Players", alluding to a mythical king known for offering advice.
+He received a scroll from the Knickerbockers, which referred to him as "The Nestor of Ball Players", alluding to a mythical king known for offering advice and for his long life.
 Adams also resigned from his role as rules committee chairman of the NABBP.